Taking a Chance

 The Cupcake War

 This story was included in the Romance Writers of Australia's 2020 Sweet Treats: Cupcakes anthology.

 The following stories are more in the science fiction genre than anything else.
-And I've mostly written these in response to the Australian Writers Centre Furious Fiction prompts, something that happens monthly with a cash prize awarded - not that I've won any awards for these stories.
+And I wrote these in response to the Australian Writers Centre Furious Fiction prompts.
 Anyway, I hope you enjoy reading these as much as I enjoyed writing them.

 A good day to die

 Breathing hard, I crested the top of the mountain.

 Before me was an amazing view, highlighted by the golden glow of the two suns, one sitting a few inches above the horizon, the other almost directly overhead.
 Wide-open plains stretched off into the hazy distance, separated by rugged mountains.
 A line of trees snaked its way throughout the nearest plain, outlining the river I’d followed.

 Everything was silent and still.
 Breathing out, I planned my next move, relaxing my shoulders slightly.
 Turning, I scanned the approach through the lens atop my weapon.
 Sweat ran down my arms and back.
 My heart pounded like a drum.

 Off to the right, a shape shimmered in the heat.